What is the Future of Augmented and Virtual Reality Technology?

 It may seem hard to believe, but augmented and virtual reality (AR/VR) have been around for more than 30 years.
 These technologies found their initial applications in the military aircraft arena, with Pilot Head-Mounted Displays, flight simulations and later in entertainment and gaming.

 Due to extremely high development costs, the complexities of AR/VR devices and other challenges, these technologies haven't found their way into the commercial world until recently.
 Augmented and virtual reality may offer different experiences, but they are currently delivered in very similar ways.
 So, how close are we to mass adoption?

-In Jabil's recent Augmented and Virtual Reality Trends Survey, technology and business stakeholders indicated that consumer use of AR/VR will see adoption first.
+In Jabil's recent Augmented and Virtual Reality Technology Trends Survey, technology and business stakeholders indicated that consumer use of AR/VR will see adoption first.
 Most importantly, 69 percent of respondents believe AR/VR will become mainstream within five years.
 These technologies show great promise indeed.